Ideas for engaging students in the Berkshire Book Award

 -

-Launch the Award in an Assembly
+Launch the Awards in an Assembly

 -